rah00l/to-do-list/readme.md

 ### Step 7: Enhancement (Optional):
 Consider adding additional features like task deletion, task completion status, or local storage to persist tasks between page reloads.

-Remember, the key is to break down the problem, tackle each part individually, and gradually build up to a working solution.
-Don't hesitate to refer to documentation or seek help if you encounter challenges along the way.
-Enjoy the process of creating your to-do list!